RebelToolbox/RebelDocumentation/development/editor/editor_style_guide.rst

 Enum properties that noticeably impact performance should have a performance hint associated.
 The hint should refer to the *absolute* performance impact, rather than being relative to the other options provided in the enum.
-Here are some examples taken from the Godot editor:
+Here are some examples taken from the Rebel Editor:

 - **Screen-space antialiasing:** *Disabled (Fastest), FXAA (Fast)*
 - **MSAA quality:** *Disabled (Fastest), 2x (Fast), 4x (Average), 8x (Slow), 16x